tomato-frontend-challenges/qr-code-component/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - QR Code component solution

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [QR Code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H/).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents